Welcome to my third update of my 30 Day Minimalist Decluttering Challenge! This week was a doozy!

 One Thing I Learned: Challenging my limits seems to work!
 I also really need a quality camera!
 I apologize for the lack of quality these pictures have.

-It’s not too late to join me in this challenge!
+It’s not too late to join me in the Minimalist Decluttering Challenge!
 You can find the original post with all of the daily information by clicking HERE!

 How did your third week go?
 What was your favorite/least favorite days?
 What are your most and least excited for next week?